Discover our limited seasonal offers and travel Europe at its most beautiful

 The Moselle valley is best known for its Riesling wines.
 The vineyards offer ideal conditions for growing this popular grape variety.
 However, there are not only numerous cozy winegrowing villages along the Moselle, but also fantastic views, fairytale castles and much more.
 The steep slopes are characteristic of the Lower Moselle near Winningen.
 Terraced steep slopes can be found here.
 The pearl of the Moselle idyll, Eltz Castle, is magically nestled in the countryside not far from the river valley.
 A particularly idyllic section of the river valley is the Moselle loop near the picturesque Bremm between Cochem and Zell.
 This is the location of the Calmont, the steepest vineyard in Europe.
 Beilstein, Traben-Trarbach and Bernkastel-Kues are other beautiful towns on the Moselle that are famous for their wines.
 In Cochem, the Reichsburg castle towers high on a rock above the town.

-The ship – Your sailing hotel
+The ship – Your floating hotel

 In between cycling excursions, you cruise along with the ship, which travels to a new destination every day.
 You dine, sleep and eat breakfast on board.
 You can make a packed lunch every day, and you can usually choose between a longer or shorter bike ride.
 It’s also possible to spend a day on board if you like.
 There are rental bikes on board, but you can also bring your own if you mention it when booking.